chris1111/TP-LINK-WIFI-Network-macOS/README.md

 ![Modular Image Creation](https://i62.servimg.com/u/f62/18/50/18/69/18020110.png)

 ### This is a Packages installer for macOS (Working also for Hackintosh PC Laptop)
+- You need System Integrity Protection disable?
+(SIP) to using third party App

 #### Works from Mac OS X Snow Leopard 10.6 to macOS Mojave 10.14